Kyoto’s Temple Districts

 A quiet walk from Nanzen-ji to Eikandō via the Philosopher’s Path, followed by an intimate geisha dance performance and a warm farewell dinner.

-These are hotels we sometimes use on this journey.
-Your confirmed stays for your journey will be shared closer to your travel date.
+Your confirmed stays will be shared closer to your departure.

 Kyoto, Japan